dsimard/ready.js/README.md

 ## Usage

-Usage: coffee ./bin/ready.coffee [FILES OR DIRECTORIES] [options]
+    Usage: coffee readyjs [FILES OR DIRECTORIES] [options]

     Options:
-      -o, --output    The file in which to write the output -c, --config    Specify a config.json file
+      -o, --output    The file in which to write the output
+      -c, --config    Specify a config.json file
       -i, --ignore    Ignore these files from JSHint but output them in the aggregated file -k, --keep      Keep individual minified files
       --no-recursive  Don't recurse in sub-directories
       -h, --help      Display this help
+      -v, --version   Display the current version

 ## Continuous integration
 1. run `npm install ready.js --global`